how I paid off over $40,000 in debt

 The Benefits of Being out of Debt:

-- Freedom!
 Now we can spend our money how we want!
 When we had our baby, I was able to cut back a bit at work.
 It’s really nice to own all of your cars too so that if something bad happened, no one could take those away from you.
 Not having debt means you have more choices and it feels sooooo good!

 We no longer use credit cards and are really great at saving up for things.
 So, I guess we are adults :).
 We spend much less than we make and are able to save up for fun things like a vacation and furniture.

-- We are on the same page.
 Paying off the debt was huge for our marriage.
 We are 100% on the same page about how we spend our money and it has really strengthened our relationship.
 We are a team!

-- It saved us– In December of 2013, my husband was laid off and didn’t have a job for 5 months.
+In December of 2013, my husband was laid off and didn’t have a job for 5 months.
 Those were some really hard months for us.
 But I was so grateful too, because we had really made a huge dent in our debt and so we were able to live off my income and the small amounts he was able to bring home with his side projects (we were even able to make a few extra debt payments during that time).
 If we wouldn’t have started this project, we would have had to live off credit cards or borrowed money to make ends meet.
-I am SO grateful we got our act and were able to weather the storm.
+I am SO grateful we got our act together and were able to weather the storm.

 It took 2 and a half years to pay off our debt (besides our mortgage), so definitely not overnight.
 Some days were celebrating our wins, but most of it was putting our heads down and getting to work.
 I hope this post doesn’t come off as boastful, but more as helpful.
 I have focused on this for the past few years, so I figured I should pass on what I learned.
 This was a life-changing project for me, and I hope it will be for you too.
 If you have any questions, please feel free to ask!